$38.59-$47.81 hourly / $6,689.24-$8,286.80 monthly / $80,270.88-$99,441.60 annual

 Identify and analyze present and potential problems and evaluate alternate solutions

-Effectively utilize computer equipment and software in the performance of duties
+Effectively utilize computer equipment, software, and management information systems in the performance of duties

 Organize and prioritize work to meet schedules and deadlines